guillermohernandez/Clipp/README.md

+# What it is

+Clipp is meant to take the chore out copying and pasting for BAs

+# TODO

+- save vars in localStorage
+- add copy to clipboard

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.